 doe-restricted.
 Restricted accounts need to be set to mount to the proper area on our restricted server.
 A NeMO team member will reach out, distinctly from the automated account approval email, once your account is ready for restricted data submission, so please plan accordingly for this minimal extra time required prior to data submission.

 Restricted Data Release documentation outlines steps required to make restricted datasets available to approved users or the public, as applicable.

 Submitters can track the progress of data submissions from manifest validation through release to the NeMO Portal.
 To track submissions, log into the NeMO website using your NeMO Aspera credentials.
 Once logged in, select

 This image shows the status for an individual manifest.
 Clicking on any of the completed, green checkmarks provides additional details: date, time and explanation of the completed step.

-Incomplete steps are shown in grey, failed steps in red.
-Failed steps should be resolved internally by the NeMO team, and we will reach out if you need to resubmit all or a portion of your data.
+Incomplete steps are shown in gray, failed steps in red.
+Failed steps following the QC step will be resolved internally by the NeMO team, and we will reach out if you need to resubmit all or a portion of your data.